adjalili/new_solo/README.md

-# New title form person A locally.
+# PERSON A NEW TITLE